richafnu/Viva/Viva/glint/setup/custom-user-role.md

 ---
 title: User Roles with custom data access in Viva Glint
-description: Admins can customize roles to view and modify members, attributes, and permissions. ms.author: JudithWeiner
+description: Microsoft Viva Glint custom access can override default access and meet access needs that specific enough to be tied to a user rather the User Role. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry